Your Employment Rights as a Cancer Survivor

 Silver Spring, MD 20910

 You can learn more about your employment rights and other basic skills to meet challenges posed by a cancer diagnosis from the Cancer Survival Toolbox.
 The Toolbox is a free set of audio programs developed by the National Coalition for Cancer Survivorship, Oncology Nursing Society, and Association of Oncology Social Work.
-The CDs, which are available in English and Spanish, cover:
+The programs are available in English and Spanish and cover:

 Standing Up for Your Rights